pingcap/docs-cn/develop/dev-guide-choose-driver-or-orm.md

 Support level: **Full**

-You can follow the [MySQL documentation](https://dev.mysql.com/doc/connector-j/8.0/en/) to download and configure a Java JDBC driver.
+You can follow the [MySQL documentation](https://dev.mysql.com/doc/connector-j/5.1/en/) to download and configure a Java JDBC driver.

 > **Note:**
 >
-> Version `8.0.16` or later is strongly recommended, which fixes two Common Vulnerabilities and Exposures (CVEs):
->
-> - Fix CVE-2019-2692 directly
-> - Fix CVE-2021-22569 indirectly
+> It is strongly recommended to use version 5.1.49, which is the latest version of JDBC 5.1.
+Since there is an [unresolved bug](https://bugs.mysql.com/bug.php?id=106252) in the current version 8.0.29, which might cause threads to hang when using TiDB.
+It is recommended that you do not upgrade to version 8.0 until MySQL JDBC 8.0 merges this fix.

 For an example of how to build a complete application, see [Build a Simple CRUD App with TiDB and JDBC](/develop/dev-guide-sample-application-java.md).